Ceejaymar/mosaic/README.md

   <h2 align="center">Mosaic</h2>
   <p align="center">
-    A privacy-first mood tracking app that helps you visualize your emotions and breathe easier.
+    An easy-to-use mood tracking app that helps you visualize your emotions and breathe easier.
     <br />
     <!-- <a href="#about-the-project"><strong>Explore the docs »</strong></a>
     <br />